ikehz/learn-you-a-haskell-for-great-good/README.md

     - Reader?
 Ugh, not this joke again.
     - Tasteful stateful computations (skipped because out of date)
         - see the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State) instead
+    - Error error on the wall
+    - Some useful monadic functions